 In attempts to reduce laborious work on defining concepts, a few researchers have sought to propose semi-automated and automated methods for identifying semantic relations among technical terms.
 Abuzir and Abuzir (2002) developed the ThesWB system which utilizes hand-coded syntax patterns to detect lexical relations between civil engineering terms from HTML web pages.
 The performance of ThesWB was not reported, but it is not likely to be high since rule-based approaches are repeatedly criticized for not being able to capture all the variant ways to present relations among terms in natural language (Marcus 1995; Navigli and Velardi 2010).
 Rezgui (2007) suggested a more sophisticated approach that is based the statistics of word occurrence rather than predefined rules to extract potential pairs of related terms from domain text documents.
 This method implements TF-IDF to evaluate the importance degree of a keyword to the examined domain; and analyzes the co-occurrence frequencies using Metric Clusters to assess the potentiality that exists a semantic relation within a given pair of important keywords.
 These potential relationships are then validated and categorized by domain experts.
 Since only pairs of terms that occur in the same sentence are considered, equivalent terms which are used interchangeably could not be captured.
 In another study to identify semantic relations, Zhang and El-Gohary (2016) proposed a fully automated methodology for both tasks of retrieving related candidate and classifying the relations.
 This algorithm was reported to achieve an average precision of nearly 90 percent in the relation classification task.
 However, the algorithm identifies potentially related concepts based on the pre-defined lexical relations provided in WordNet, a generic lexicon that lacks concepts in many construction sectors including the civil infrastructure, it would not be scalable well on matching terms in these domains.

 As shown in the literature review, there are numerous research efforts in developing ontologies for the highway sector.
 However, the existing ontologies are mainly hand-coded through manual processes of knowledge acquisition and formally describing them in a digital format.
-This ad-hoc approach has created a bottleneck in facilitating the semantic interoperability level for the whole industry when semantic resources for many aspects of a project are still not available.
+This ad-hoc approach has created a bottleneck in facilitating the semantic interoperability for the whole industry and as a result, semantic resources for many aspects of a project are still not available.
 A few efforts have been made to automate the process of constructing or extending existing semantic resources.
 The most rigorous methodology in the state-of-the-art is the one developed by Zhang and El-Gohary (2016) that is fully-automated with high accuracy.
 One limitation of this algorithm is the reliance on an existing semantic resource; it, therefore, would not be applicable to such a domain like infrastructure that is out of the vocabulary scope.
 Thus, there is a need for an automated approach that can not only allow for fast development of highway lexicons but also remove the dependence on other existing semantic models.”